Remains found in California mountains where actor Julian Sands disappeared - ExBulletin

 Remains found in California mountains where actor Julian Sands disappeared

-(Reuters) Hikers have found human remains in the wilderness of Mount Baldy in southern California, the mountainous region where British-born movie actor Julian Sands disappeared in January, authorities said on Saturday local.
+Hikers have found human remains in the wilderness of Mount Baldy in southern California, the mountainous region where British-born movie actor Julian Sands disappeared in January, local authorities said on Saturday.

 Hikers contacted Fontana Station officials around 10 a.m.
 Saturday to report the discovery of the body, which was taken to the coroner’s office for identification, the San Bernardino County Sheriff’s Department said in a statement.